Menu

 Green Onions – Top with chopped fresh green onions or chives for a pop of fresh green flavor.

-Tips for making this Simple Old-Fashioned Potato Soup:
+Tips for making this Simple Old-Fashioned Potato Soup Recipe:

 2. For the best flavor, add a few pinches of salt to the water you boil the potatoes in.
 Also, add just enough water to cover the potatoes when boiling them.
 When draining the potatoes, reserve the cooking water.
 You can use it later to thin the soup if necessary.